pitchmuc/aepp/docs/catalog.md

 Arguments:
   * explicitMergePolicy : OPTIONAL : Provide a mergePolicyName attribute for the dataset to explain.

+#### getDatasetsInfos
+Extract the datasets information from the data attribute and return a dataframe.\
+Elements returned:
+* id
+* name
+* data behavior (timestamp, record, adhoc)
+* datalake_rows : number of rows in datalake
+* datalake_storageSize : size in Octet in datalake
+* datalake_files : number of files in datalake
+* datalake_partition : number of partitions in datalake
+* ups_rows : number of rows in UPS
+* ups_storageSize : storage size in UPS
+* schemaId : the schema ID of the dataset
+* tableFOrmat : format of datalake
+* fileFormat : file format of the datalake
+* qs_table : the table name for query service

 #### createDataSets
 Create a new dataSets based either on preconfigured setup or by passing the full dictionary for creation.\